louis-mulder/Xpra-VDI-Netes/README.md

 # Xpra-VDI-Netes
 Running Xpra sessions in a Kubernetes cluster

- VDI sessions with Xpra on a Kubernetes cluster

  The whole setup is based on NFS shared storage.
 All the images are based on Centos 8.
 To run the demo you need to untar the tarball on a exported filessystem.